The codebase should be designed with the following key characteristics:

 [g3, g7, g11, g15]

 We arrange GPUs into 4 groups, ensuring that within each group, GPUs are not placed adjacent to one another.
-The reasons behind this practice goes the same as the 8 data parallel groups.
+The reasons behind this practice are the same as the 8 data parallel groups.

 Context Parallel

-It is a very interesting concept, but lacks documentations.
-As for transformer-based models, the sequence length could be very long and a large sequences may not fit entirely within the memory of a single GPU, context parallelism is here used to split the input sequence length across multiple GPUs.
-However, unlike simpler data or model parallelism, context parallelism requires frequent communication among GPUs to share parts of the input sequence they are processing, because that is how attention mechanism works.
+It is a very interesting concept but lacks documentation.
+As for transformer-based models, the sequence length could be very long and a large sequence may not fit entirely within the memory of a single GPU, context parallelism is here used to split the input sequence length across multiple GPUs.
+However, unlike simpler data or model parallelism, context parallelism requires frequent communication among GPUs to share parts of the input sequence they are processing, because that is how the attention mechanism works.

 This is critical because each part of the GPU cluster only sees a portion of the input, but computations (like calculating attention scores) require knowledge of the full input array.
 Therefore, a good practice of Context Group is composed of corresponding GPUs from other tensor parallel groups that handle different segments of the same sequence, which means each context parallel group contains one GPU from each tensor parallel group, ensuring that all segments of the sequence can be combined and communicated across the GPUs as needed.